patrickmmartin/2.8284271247461900976033774484194/musings.md

 		my first instinct was to pick a smaller delta, which requires one more multiplication (((x * 1.1) * (x * 1.1)) - ((x * 0.9) * (x * 0.9))) / (0.2 * x)
 		      but no discernible difference! (even for the denorm)

+	## So, what dissuades people from hitting on this solution?
+Convergence anxiety?

 ## Don't fear the denorm!
 They're here to help!